whiteinge/ok.sh/CONTRIBUTING.md

 made for legacy or unusual systems if that does not burden the overall maintainability of the script.

+### Development Environment

+A development environment can be quickly created if you have Docker installed by running `make dev` from the main repo directory.
+This will drop you into a shell with the local directory mounted as a volume.

 ## Generate README

 The README file is a generated file from extracting comments in the main